mariosotil/river-framework/README.md

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
+  - Creation of a lotus notes objects pool
   - Use org.openntf.domino.\* libraries instead lotus.domino.\*
   - A new set of examples in Java, JavaScript, XPages and LotusScript
 - Version 0.4